Bcalinat/QF5214/README.md

 ## Future Work
 Looking ahead, our focus will be on refining our database and embracing advanced data processing techniques to enhance stock price prediction capabilities:
 ### Database Enhancement
--  Real-Time Data Integration: We plan to incorporate real-time data streams to keep our database current with market changes, increasing the timeliness and relevance of the information.
+-  **Real-Time Data Integration**: We plan to incorporate real-time data streams to keep our database current with market changes, increasing the timeliness and relevance of the information.
-- Diverse Data Sources: Expanding our database to include a broader range of data types such as transactional data from exchanges, economic reports.
+- **Diverse Data Sources**: Expanding our database to include a broader range of data types such as transactional data from exchanges, economic reports.

 ### Advanced Data Processing
-- Enhanced Data Handling: We will upgrade our infrastructure to efficiently manage and process larger datasets, enabling more comprehensive analysis.
+- **Enhanced Data Handling**: We will upgrade our infrastructure to efficiently manage and process larger datasets, enabling more comprehensive analysis.
-- Machine Learning Enhancements: Implementing more sophisticated machine learning algorithms such as deep learning or reinforcement learning could uncover deeper patterns and relationships within the data.
+- **Machine Learning Enhancements**: Implementing more sophisticated machine learning algorithms such as deep learning or reinforcement learning could uncover deeper patterns and relationships within the data.